Will Ferrell: Personal life

-Ferrell appeared on an episode of Man vs. Wild, where he traveled throughout the tundras of Sweden with the show's host, Bear Grylls.
-In the episode, Ferrell came across various unique situations which included eating the eye of a reindeer.

-In August 2012, while in Australia promoting The Campaign, Ferrell made a guest appearance on the channel 10 live panel news/comedy show The Project.
-He found himself speaking via video link to Australian Prime Minister Julia Gillard, during which they had a humorous conversation about hairdressing.
-Ferrell supported Barack Obama in the 2012 presidential election and met him (along with his wife, Michelle) in 2011.
-In February 2013, Ferrell endorsed Eric Garcetti for mayor of Los Angeles.

-On January 7, 2016, it was announced that Ferrell would become a part-owner of Los Angeles FC, a Major League Soccer team set to begin playing in 2018, one of several celebrity owners of the team alongside Mia Hamm and Magic Johnson.
+On January 7, 2016, it was announced that Ferrell would become a part-owner of Los Angeles FC, a Major League Soccer team set to begin playing in 2018, as one of several celebrity co-owners of the team (including Mia Hamm and Magic Johnson).

 On May 12, 2017, Ferrell was awarded an honorary D.H.L. degree by the University of Southern California.

-On April 13, 2018, Ferrell was involved in a serious two-car collision in California, where he was riding in an SUV that flipped over.
+On April 13, 2018, Ferrell was involved in a serious two-car collision in California.
+The SUV he was a passenger in flipped over during the crash.
 Ferrell was one of three passengers in the car.
-He was seen talking on his cell phone while being loaded into an ambulance.
-Ferrell, along with another passenger was unhurt in the accident, although two others were injured.
-He was released from the hospital shortly after, said to be "doing fine."
+Ferrell, along with another passenger, was unhurt in the accident; two others were injured.

+Political views

+Ferrell is a supporter of the Democratic Party and has made several public comments and appearances relaying such.